mfussenegger/nvim-lsp-compl/README.md

 Why *another* one?

-I wrote the initial code for this within my dotfiles long before plugins like [nvim-compe][1] popped up and tuned it over time to accommodate my workflow.
+I wrote the initial code for this within my dotfiles long before plugins like [nvim-compe][1] or [nvim-cmp][nvim-cmp] popped up and tuned it over time to accommodate my workflow.

-There have been some voices looking for something smaller than [nvim-compe][1], so I decided to extract the code from my dotfiles and make it re-usable for others.
+There have been some voices looking for something smaller than the alternatives, so I decided to extract the code from my dotfiles and make it re-usable for others.

 ## Features